larryhudson/sandpack-simple/README.md

 I'd like to explore how this can be used to make interactive code challenges for beginner web devs.

-You can view the demo here: (insert demo link here).
+You can view the demo here: [https://sandpack-simple.vercel.app/](https://sandpack-simple.vercel.app/)

 To get up and running:
 - `git clone` this repo